100 Notable alumni of

 -

 Leslie Cheung Kwok-wing was a Hong Kong singer and actor.
-One of the most influential cultural icons in the Chinese world, Cheung was known for his debonair demeanor, flamboyant screen characters, and avant-garde, androgynous stage presence.
+One of the biggest stars in the Sinophone world, Cheung was known for his debonair demeanor, flamboyant screen characters, and avant-garde, androgynous stage presence.
 Throughout his 26-year career, he released over 40 music albums and acted in 56 films.

 -